-Avocados are also rich in magnesium.
 Magnesium is an essential nutrient for healthy bones, the cardiovascular system (particularly in the regulation of blood pressure and cardiac rhythms), prevention of migraines, and prevention of type II diabetes.
-Ounce for ounce, avocados provide more magnesium than the twenty most commonly eaten fruits, with the banana, kiwi, and strawberry in second, third, and fourth place, respectively.
+Ounce for ounce, avocados provide more magnesium than the 20 most commonly eaten fruits, with the banana, kiwi, and strawberry in second, third, and fourth place, respectively.

-Avocados are also rich in potassium, which is of special interest to all HealthStylers, because potassium is a critical nutrient that up until now has not gotten deserved attention.
+Potassium is a critical nutrient that up until now has not gotten deserved attention.
 Potassium helps regulate blood pressure, and an adequate intake of this mineral can help prevent circulatory diseases, including high blood pressure, stroke, and heart disease.
-For more information on potassium.

-Avocados are also a rich source of folate.
-One cup of avocado contains 23 percent of the daily value for folate.
+One cup of avocado (or a decadent serving of guacamole) contains 23 percent of the daily value for folate.
 Various studies have shown a correlation between diets high in folate and a reduced risk of cardiovascular disease and stroke.